How much should you Spend on an Engagement Ring?

 Besides, what percent of engagements have ended in complete failure?
 And for those that don’t, there is now research that suggests spending more on an engagement ring can lead to higher rates of marriage failure!

-Most expensive traditions that have been adopted in this country have been born of or at least amplified by corporate interests – Valentine’s Day, spending hundreds on Christmas gifts, having at least 2 cars per family, the diamond engagement ring, spending 3 months of salary on an engagement ring, every aspect of the traditional wedding, building a home, getting a 3-4 bedroom with a 3-car garage, the Disney World family vacation, taking out a mortgage on a home, getting multiple degrees and taking out student loans, even funerals!
+Most expensive “traditions” that have been adopted in this country have been born of or at least amplified by corporate interests – Valentine’s Day, spending hundreds on Christmas gifts, having at least 2 cars per family, the diamond engagement ring, spending 3 months of salary on an engagement ring, every aspect of the traditional wedding, building a home, getting a 3-4 bedroom with a 3-car garage, the Disney World family vacation, taking out a mortgage on a home, getting multiple degrees and taking out student loans, even funerals!
 Sounds like the picture perfect American life.

 Perhaps the number one variable of one’s financial success over life is their willingness to turn their back on tradition?
+Keep your engagement ring cost to a reasonable level.
+If they, or anyone else, thinks less of you – then that’s good intel.

 Engagement Ring Cost Discussion: